abankalarm/Codecave-and-remotethread-PE-injector/README.md

+#### update: all code has finally been uploaded, as the project is complete.

 # this project allows a gui framework in windows to inject shell / asm in both x64 and x32 architecture on windows platform

 ![ui](res/ui.png)